nishtha2405/HackFest/Code for good/readme.md

-Contribute code for good here
+Contribute good coding questions and their solutions.